This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 Once again, because your vacation time is short, you want to be smart with your flights by choosing the closest destinations to your origin to save time.

-If you are coming into Australia from North America, it will make sense to concentrate on the east coast and red centre.
+If you are coming to Australia from North America, it will make sense to concentrate on the east coast and the red centre.
 If you are coming in from the UK or Asia, you may be better off hitting the west coast.

 Weigh up the pros and cons of how practical your destination choices are.
 There’s no point spending a good chunk of your vacation time in airports and on planes.

 Give yourself time to absorb your experiences and create lifelong memories, not memories of planes and packing.

 As you can see, putting together a two week itinerary for Australia is not a simple task.
 There is no “one shoe fits all” approach to putting an itinerary together, so I hope this guide helped you plan where to start.